schimi-dev/schi-template-app/README.md

 #### Server Actions - State Report `13.4.19`
 * **Pitfall:** Using `redirect` in a Server Action that is wrapped by a Client Action leads to `undefined` being returned by the Server Action which is not reflected in the return type that is infered by Typescript.
+* **Pitfall:** Assume we pass a Client Action as `action` prop to a form and from within that Client Action a Server Action that calls `revalidatePath` is called.
+Moreover, assume that after completion of the Server Action you want to adjust state via the Client Action.
+In such a scenario, updating the state via a Client Action after executing the Server Action must not lead to the form being removed from the screen.
+Otherwise, the state update seems to be executed before the data is revalidated.
+E.g. if you close a Modal containing a form after the Server Action is completed, unintuitively, the Modal will be closed before the data is revalidated, leading to a bad UX.
+The Modal is closed early while stale data is on the Screen without loading feedback.
+Then, as soon as revalidation is completed the new data appears.
+This currently limits the ability to close Modal/Dialog components after successful form submission.

 #### Server Actions - State Report `13.4.20-canary.4`
 * A `redirect` in a Server Action pushes to the browser's History API.